House-of-Cardano/cardano-millions-testnet/README.md

 \dt
 ```

 I ran this second synchronising command detached, in a tmux session.
-Fully synchronising the cardano-db-sync to the cardano-node took close to 20 hours.
+Full synchronisation between cardano-db-sync and the cardano-node took roughly 24 hours.

 Once up and running, there are a number of "ready made" queries that you can run, which can be found at https://github.com/input-output-hk/cardano-db-sync/blob/master/doc/interesting-queries.md, and details on the various tables can be found at https://github.com/input-output-hk/cardano-db-sync/blob/master/doc/schema.md